bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:25 AM CT, February 26</p>
+<p class="updated_time"> Latest data: 03:48 AM CT, February 26</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 46°, which is 4° *colder* than yesterday.
-Tomorrow is expected to be 20° **warmer** than today.
+Today's high is 49°, which is 1° *colder* than yesterday.
+Tomorrow is expected to be 17° **warmer** than today.

 Currently:

-- 30°
+- 28°
 - Overcast
-- 88% humidity
+- 95% humidity
-- 5 mph wind
+- 6 mph wind
-- 89% cloud cover
+- 100% cloud cover
-- 42 AQI 🟩
+- 41 AQI 🟩
-- 0.06 inches of snow in the past 24 hours
+- About 0.4 inches of snow on the ground
-- 0.01 inches of rain expected in the next 48 hours
+- 0.02 inches of rain and 0.25 inches of snow in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>